Postterm pregnancy: Causes

 The causes of post-term births are unknown, but postmature births are more likely when the mother has experienced a previous postmature birth.
 Due dates are easily miscalculated when the mother is unsure of her last menstrual period.
 When there is a miscalculation, the baby could be delivered before or after the expected due date.
 Postmature births can also be attributed to irregular menstrual cycles.
 When the menstrual period is irregular it is difficult to judge the moment of ovulation and subsequent fertilization and pregnancy.
 Some postmature pregnancies may not be postmature in reality due to the uncertainty of mother's last menstrual period.
 However, in most countries where gestation is measured by ultrasound scan technology, this is less likely.

 Monitoring

 Once a pregnancy is diagnosed postterm, usually at or greater than 42 weeks of gestational age, the mother should be offered additional monitoring as this can provide valuable clues that the fetal health is being maintained.

 Fetal movement recording

 Regular movements of the fetus is the best sign indicating that it is still in good health.
-The mother should keep a "kick-chart" to record the movements of her fetus.
+In the USA, the mother is recommended to keep a "kick-chart" to record the movements of her fetus.
 If there is a reduction in the number of movements it could indicate placental deterioration.